marianodsr/js-stock-bot/README.md

  This application is decoupled from chat room, but docker compose in chat-room is the one in charge of spinning
  the rabbitMQ container

- If for some reason you want to start this application by itself, then you are going to need to go to chat-room and run:
+ If for some reason you want to start this application by itself, then you are going to need to go to chat-room repo and run:

  docker-compose run rabbitMQ-container